How to Make Lavender Scented Herbal Bags for your Bath

-To prepare the stuffing, I mixed the lavender with about 20 drops of Lavender Essential Oil.
+To prepare the stuffing, I mixed the lavender leaves and buds with about 20 drops of Lavender Essential Oil.
 You can use any scent of oil you like for this, as long as it is deemed safe to put on your skin.
-You can also spritz the leaves with your favourite perfume if you want.
+You can also spritz the lavender with your favourite perfume if you want.

 To make the bags, fold one coffee filter in half and sew about 3/4 of the way around the edge.
 Using a cone made from paper as a funnel, fill the bag with the scented lavender leaves.
 Sew them shut.

 Note – You will see oily spots on the coffee filter.
 Don’t worry, these will go away after letting the bags sit for a couple of days.
 If you don’t mind the oil spots, seal your Bath Bags up right away, otherwise lay them in a single layer on a tray.
 Enjoy how they scent your room as they ‘rest’.

 To use these, just add the whole bag intact into your bath water.
 Depending on how long you soak it, each bag can be good for more than one bath.
 Dispose (compost) after the scent is all gone.

 So, if you have some Lavender in your garden or know someone who does, now is the time of year to cut it back, and harvest the goodness!
 Or perhaps the promise of being able to make these Lavender Bath Bags will inspire you to plant some next spring!